If this is okay with you, please close this message.

 Here is some more information on what to expect depending on where you make your complaint:

-- your complaint should be acknowledged within three working days from when it’s received (orally or in writing)
+In England, if you make a formal complaint about health or social care, you should expect your complaint to be acknowledged within three working days from when it’s received (orally or in writing).

 If you don’t feel like your formal complaint has been dealt with effectively, you can make a complaint to the ombudsman.
 This is the next step for trying to get your complaint resolved.